Literacy: Definition

+Multiliteracy

 The concept of multiliteracies has gained currency, particularly in English Language Arts curricula, on the grounds that reading "is interactive and informative, and occurs in ever-increasingly technological settings where information is part of spatial, audio, and visual patterns (Rhodes & Robnolt, 2009)".
 Objections have been raised that this concept downplays the importance of reading instruction that focuses on "alphabetic representations".
 However, these are not mutually exclusive, as children can become proficient in word-reading while engaging with multiliteracies.

+Other uses of the word "literacy"

 Word reading is fundamental for multiple forms of communication.
 Beginning in the 1940s, the term literacy has often been used to mean having knowledge or skill in a particular field, such as: